August Warm Season Lawn Tips for 2025

 Weeding Tips

 • The window for pre-emergent herbicide opens next month in September!
-Meanwhile, apply post-emergent liquid herbicides like Quincept and 3-Way Max for weeds you can see now in established lawns.
+Meanwhile, you can apply post-emergent liquid herbicides for weeds you can see now in established lawns.
 Read the label and follow instructions.

 • Pulling by Hand: Tomorrow morning pour yourself a cuppa and pad around your garden looking for stray weeds.
 Pull up the biggest ones by hand.
 If you do a little every day, you'll see your progress.

 • Mowing: Mow those weeds down before they go to seed.
-Mowing is an effective way to suppress weeds because it cuts off flower/seed heads and that stops weeds from making more weeds, thus breaking the life cycle.
-If you have bad weeds, mow on a weekly routine and don't let the weeds get ahead of you.
+Mowing is an effective way to suppress weeds because it cuts off flower/seed heads, which stops weeds from producing more weeds, thus breaking the life cycle.
+If you have a bad weed infestation, mow on a weekly routine and don't let the weeds get ahead of you.

 • Mulch suppresses weed seeds in flower beds.
 Spread your favorite mulch 2-4" thick and keep it 1-2" away from touching the trunks or stems of your plants.